nd-nuclear-theory/mcscript/INSTALL.md

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Note that the `.` here means to install the Python package defined by the code
   in the current directory.
 If you are actively developing `mcscript` itself,
   you may want to pass the `--editable` flag to `pip`.
+However, beware that
+  this may result in a fragile installation, e.g., the wrong version of `qsubm`
+  may be executed if you upgrade.

   a.
 Subsequently updating source: